zacanger/niddesa/text/generated-translations/mahaniddesa/01-sinhala-google.md

 Smells, tastes, riches, filial piety, life.
-Jappana (Dodavanni) Lust known by the name of Jappitantha Pujjanjikatha Sadhukamyatha, Lolu (Lobbava) Loluppayana, Loluppaithantha, Unrighteous Lust, Heterosexuality, Nikantiya, Nirvana, lust for desire, intense desire, lust, bhava Lust, image lust, formless lust, restraint lust, sound lust, smell Lust, Taste of Taste, Tactile of Touch, Lust of Dhamma, Ogha, Yoga, Book, Upadana is the cover, the inhibition, the closure, the bondage, the filth, the suppression of the remaining desire
+Jappana (Dodavanni) Lust known by the name of Jappitantha Pujjanjikatha Sadhukamyatha, Lolu (Lobbava) Loluppayana, Loluppaithantha, Unrighteous Lust, Heterosexuality, Nikantiya, Nibbana, lust for desire, intense desire, lust, bhava Lust, image lust, formless lust, restraint lust, sound lust, smell Lust, Taste of Taste, Tactile of Touch, Lust of Dhamma, Ogha, Yoga, Book, Upadana is the cover, the inhibition, the closure, the bondage, the filth, the suppression of the remaining desire